2026 Design Trend: Cool Blue

 Why brands are abandoning warmth for clarity.

-Cool Blue is emerging as one of the most dominant color directions for 2026 Design Trends.
+Cool Blue is emerging as one of the most dominant color trends for 2026

 This is not an emotional color shift.